-Our initial JR2J business was recently formed in 2016 and we are currently operating at a loss.
+The Company was recently formed in 2019 and is currently operating at a loss.
 Therefore, the Company is subject to the risks involved with any speculative early-stage enterprise.
 There is no assurance that the Company will successfully offer, market and distribute its products or services.
-The Company may continue to be experiencing net losses and negative cash flows from operations or be marginally profitable.
+The Company may continue to experience net losses and negative cash flows from operations or become only marginally profitable.
 The time required to reach substantial profitability is highly uncertain.
 There is no assurance that the Company will be able to achieve substantial profitability or that profitability, if achieved, can be sustained on an ongoing basis.
 There is no assurance that actual cash requirements will not exceed our estimates.
 Such risks for the Company include, but are not limited to:

-- · an evolving, unpredictable and unproven business model;
+- an evolving, unpredictable and unproven business model;

-- · an intensely competitive developing market;
+- an intensely competitive developing market;

-- · rapidly changing technology;
+- rapidly changing technology;

-- · managing growth;
+- managing growth;

-- · dependence on key personnel;
+- dependence on key personnel;

-- · limited operating capital and limited access to credit; and
+- limited operating capital and limited access to credit; and

 - other unforeseen changes and developments.